bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 authors:
   - Dag Frode Solberg
 ---
 Once upon a time, a developer named Dag was asked to create a Christmas card for his team.
-Having little experience with photo editing software, he turned to his strengths, web development.
+Having little experience with photo editing software, he turned to his main strength: web development.

 He started out collecting some photos of his team.
 He considered many options.
 Should he find them on Facebook, take some himself, or find some funny characters to illustrate them?
-Pondering this, he opened a pull request to give some feedback.
+While pondering about this, he opened a pull request to give some feedback.
 Looking back at him from the pull request was the answer!

 "Why not use the profile pictures on GitHub?
 They are already uploaded and can easily be scaled!"
-So he did just that, collected all the GitHub profile pictures of his team.
+So he did just that, collected the GitHub profile pictures of everyone on his team.

 <iframe height="317" style="width: 100%;" scrolling="no" title="OJPMMwe" src="https://codepen.io/dagfs/embed/OJPMMwe?height=317&theme-id=default&default-tab=html,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/dagfs/pen/OJPMMwe'>OJPMMwe</a> by Dag Frode